 4. Do I have to nominate a teacher or can I nominate my coach or youth group leader?

-YES!
 We welcome nominations for educators or community leaders (youth group leaders, sports coaches, after school programs) who are making a positive difference in the area of inclusion and accessibility for their communities.

 The Nominator and Nominee should be two different people or groups.
+You are welcome to nominate a friend, however you may not nominate yourself or a family member.

 6. How and when will the winners be celebrated?